• Home

 The giant tortoise breeding center houses baby tortoises from every island until they are mature enough to survive in the wild.
 Once they reach an age where their carapaces have completely hardened to protect them, they are re-introduced into their island of origin.

-We walked the tortoise corrals and noticed that they were separated by island and year of birth and were each marked with a number on their backs.
+We walk the tortoise corrals and notice they are separated by island and year of birth.
+And each is marked with a number on its back.

-While the conservation program has been considered a success, the foundation did suffer a blow recently as the last survivor of the Pinta Island variety passed away in June.
-Despite many efforts with genetically similar females, Lonesome George, as he was known, was never able to reproduce and died in June marking the extinction of his species.
+While the conservation program is considered a success, the foundation suffered a blow recently when the last survivor of the Pinta Island variety passed.
+Despite many efforts with genetically similar females, Lonesome George, as he was known, never reproduced.
+So his death marked the extinction of the species.

-We booked our ferry tickets to Isabela for the next afternoon and then took a water taxi across the bay to try out Puerto Ayora’s best restaurant, Angermeyer Point.
-It was a delicious and very reasonably-priced meal.
+For dinner, we grab a water taxi across the bay.
+We’re excited to try out Puerto Ayora’s best restaurant, Angermeyer Point.
+It turns out to be a delicious and very reasonably priced meal.

-After discovering the town pretty much shuts down by 9pm, we headed back to the hotel for the night.
+Since Puerto Ayora pretty much shuts down by 9:00pm, after dinner we head back to the hotel for the night.

 Tortuga Bay

-The next morning we awoke bright and early to sunshine for the first time in 3 days!!!
+The next morning we awake bright and early to sunshine for the first time in 3 days!!!

-We’d saved the last thing we wanted to do on Santa Cruz for better weather and this morning we finally had it.
-After a quick breakfast, we started the hike over to Tortuga Bay, the island’s best beach and another terrific place for spotting wildlife.
+We saved our last stop on Santa Cruz for better weather and this morning we finally have it.
+After a quick breakfast, we start the hike over to Tortuga Bay, the island’s best beach and another terrific place for spotting wildlife.

-From town, it was about 2 miles along a well-maintained trail surrounded by forest and Opuntia Cactus (large tree-like cactus native to the Galapagos) to reach the enormous white sandy beach known as Tortuga Bay.
+From town, it’s about 2 miles along a well-maintained trail.
+Surrounded by forest and Opuntia Cactus (large tree-like cactus native to the Galapagos), the trail leads directly to the enormous white sandy beach known as Tortuga Bay.

-We walked at least another mile down the beach past giant crashing waves before coming to a nature trail that was lousy with iguanas.
+We walk another mile down the beach past giant crashing waves before coming to another trail that is lousy with iguanas.

-In fact, at one point in the trail, there were dozens of them napping on top of each other and completely blocking our path.
-Our only choices were to gingerly step over them or turn back.
+In fact, at one point on the trail, there are dozens of them napping on top of each other and completely blocking our path.
+Our only choices are to gingerly step over them or turn back.

 Iguana road block, Tortuga Bay, Galapagos